asuttles/AndyEdit/README.md

 ### Release 0.4 [IN WORK]
   - Removed GPL-licensed getline() utility
   - Updated file open/close menu functionality
-  - Fully modularized the source tree for maintenance See [ARCHITECTURE](ARCHITECTURE) for details on the architecture
+  - Fully modularized the source tree for ease of maintenance and development.
+See [ARCHITECTURE](ARCHITECTURE) for rudimentary details on the modules that make up the system.
-  - Cleaned up all memory leaks
+  - Cleaned up several memory leaks

 ### Release 0.3
   - Kill Word